 If you are the spouse of an addict, and your partner is unwilling to accept responsibility and get appropriate treatment, it is questionable if you should remain in the relationship and ‘keep the family together.’
 Get appropriate help to assist you with this decision and to know your options.

 The treatment of substance abuse and addiction is highly specialized.
-As a social worker and marriage and family therapist this is beyond my circle of expertise, and I am not in a position to offer treatment.
+As a social worker and couple and family therapist, this is beyond my circle of expertise, and I am not in a position to offer treatment suggestions.
 For this reason, the reader, if he or she wants to know more about substance abuse and treatment options, is encouraged to seek out appropriate experts and reliable information.

 As long as there is a major addiction in your family, it will be very difficult to directly improve your marriage.
 You need to first gain control over the substance abuse.
-Once that has begun, you can then further enhance your marriage by using traditional marriage therapy approaches.
+Once that has begun, you can then further enhance your marriage by using traditional therapeutic approaches.